wyharveychen/CloserLookFewShot/README.md

 @inproceedings{
 chen2019closerfewshot,
-title={A Closer Look at Few-shot Classification}, author={Wei-Yu Chen and Yen-Cheng Liu and Zsolt Kira and Yu-Chiang Frank Wang and Jia-Bin Huang}, booktitle={International Conference on Learning Representations}, year={2019}
+title={A Closer Look at Few-shot Classification}, author={Chen, Wei-Yu and Liu, Yen-Cheng and Kira, Zsolt and Wang, Yu-Chiang and  Huang, Jia-Bin}, booktitle={International Conference on Learning Representations}, year={2019}
 }